 The last-resort lending function came into being in the late 1800s due to a series of panics that engulfed the banking industry.
 The panic led to the collapse of financial institutions, and this led to the loss of customers’ funds deposited in the institutions.

 The classical theory of lender of last resort was developed in the 19th century by Henry Thornton and Walter Bagehot.
-Both theorists stressed the need to protect the money stock, instead of individual banks, and allowing insolvent financial institutions to fail.
+Both theorists stressed the need to protect the money stock, instead of individual banks, and allow insolvent financial institutions to fail.
 They also advocated for the charging of penalty rates, good collateral, and accommodation of sound institutions only.

 When he published “An Enquiry into the Nature and Effects of the Paper Credit of Great Britain” in 1882, Henry Thornton stated that the central bank could perform the function of lender of last resort since it had the monopoly on the issuance of banknotes.
 He distinguished the Bank of England’s role as a lender of last resort since it exercised the role more strictly than any other central bank before it.

 The other contributor to the classical theory was Walter Bagehot.
 In his 1873 book “Lombard Street,” Bagehot restated most of the points made by Thornton.
 He noted the Bank of England’s position as the holder of the ultimate reserve, making it different from the ordinary banks.
 However, he advocated for huge loans at a very high interest rate as the best solution to a banking crisis.
 Like Thornton, Bagehot argued that last resort lending should not be a continuous practice, but a temporary measure to manage banking panics.

 A bank run occurs when large numbers of customers withdraw their deposits simultaneously for fear that the bank might collapse.
 It occurs during periods of financial uncertainty, and a bank run in one bank quickly spreads to other banks as customers become uncertain about the safety of their deposits.
 Banks only keep a portion of their customer’s deposits and give the other portion out as loans, and this makes them vulnerable to panics.
 If customers make withdrawals beyond the bank’s reserves, the bank can become insolvent.